-To operate, kick your foot straight up in one swift motion under the rear bumper at the location of the projected logo, then pull it back.
+To operate, kick your foot straight up in one swift motion under the rear bumper, then pull it back.

 Splashing water may cause the liftgate to open.
-Keep the RKE transmitter away from the rear (Continued)

-bumper detection area or turn the liftgate mode to OFF when cleaning or working near the rear bumper to avoid accidental opening.
+Keep the RKE transmitter away from the rear bumper detection area or turn the liftgate mode to OFF when cleaning or working near the rear bumper to avoid accidental opening.

-- Do not sweep your foot side to side. - Do not keep your foot under the bumper; the liftgate will not activate - Do not touch the liftgate until it has stopped moving.
+- Do not sweep your foot side to side. - Do not keep your foot under the bumper; the liftgate will not activate. - Do not touch the liftgate until it has stopped moving.